polsommer/stationapiv2.2/README.md

-Under the hood this target simply calls the same `cmake -S . -B build` and `cmake --build build` commands shown above followed by `cmake --install build --prefix /home/swg/chat`, but it preserves the familiar command name for older deployment guides.
+Under the hood this target simply calls the same `cmake -S . -B build` and `cmake --build build` commands shown above followed by `cmake --install build --prefix /home/swg/chat`, then runs the same `extras/finalize_chat_install.sh` helper to drop the launcher and symlink.
 The wrapper performs a quick check before invoking CMake and stops early with a clear error if `externals/udplibrary` is missing so you know to copy the proprietary library over before retrying.
-Pass `-Dinstall.prefix=/path/to/chatdir` if you need a different install location.
+Pass `-Dinstall.prefix=/path/to/chatdir` if you need a different install location and `-Drun.link=/path/to/link` to override the symlink destination.

 To remove build artifacts created by either approach, run: